ava-labs/avalanche-network-runner/README.md

 ## Installation

-To install the latest binary locally, run:
+To install the latest binary locally into `~/bin`, run:

 ```sh
 curl -sSfL https://raw.githubusercontent.com/ava-labs/avalanche-network-runner/main/scripts/install.sh | sh -s
 ```

-After that, `avalanche-network-runner` binary should be present under the `~/bin` directory.

 Add `~/bin` to the `$PATH` environment variable so the shell can find the `avalanche-network-runner` command: